- Find a Deck.

 Over tea or coffee every morning, draw one or two cards out of the deck to see how your day is going to go.
 Look at the picture of the cards.
 Are they happy cards or sad cards?
 What emotions do you feel when you look at the pictures?
 Are the colours bright and cheery or are they dark, dull and listless?
 Remember practicing every day will open your intuition as well as giving you regular contact with the cards.
 I personally find mornings better than evenings for the simple reason you a generally quieter and more relaxed after waking up.
 Most of us know the feeling of coming home from a stressful day at work – not really a relaxed state to read from, is it?
 Again work with what time suits you.

 - Start a Journal.
 Starting a journal it is a great way of getting answers and see your bigger issues.
 The journal does not have to be elaborate it can be as simple as an exercise book ruled.
 Draw some columns with the date, the question you asked, and which cards you drew.
-Also record what response you feltfrom those cards and how they answered your question.
+Also record what response you felt from those cards and how you answered your question.
 At the end of a month or so, look back through the journal and see your concerns and whether you addressed them or not.
 If any problems remain, you may need to rethink your position or goals.
-Take a note of which cards come up more often, there will also be a hidden meaning in them.
+Take a note of which cards come up more often, there will also be a hidden meaning in them and you need to listen.

 - Relax and have Fun.
 The most important lesson you need to learn is to have fun and relax.
 After all isn’t that what life is supposed to be like?
 Do readings for friends and acquaintances, have a laugh, you’d be amazed how accurate you will be with your predictions once you get practice.
 So get out there and dust off that old tarot pack or buy a new one and have some fun.